 - Plant Molecular Genetics

-Areas of Expertise, Forestry
+Areas of Expertise, Biology and Forestry

 - Cellulose and lignin biosynthesis in trees

 - Wood formation

 - Tree growth and development

 - Engineering trees